-At least the grade pass on the courses given during semester 1 and 2 as well as the course Scientific Methods, within the Master's programme in bioentrepreneurship.
+At least the grade "Pass" on the courses given during semesters 1 and 2 as well as the course "Marketing and Sales in life sciences", within the Master's Programme in Bioentrepreneurship.

 The course aims to enable students to independently, from a scientific problem within Bioentrepreneurship, the main field of study, plan and carry out a scientific project.

 Upon completion of the course, the student should be able to:

 - Demonstrate broad knowledge and understanding of the main field of study, as well as a considerable degree of specialised knowledge within the scope of the current project,

 - search and critically assess relevant scientific literature in support of both broadening and deepening their knowledge within the scope of the current project,

 - independently identify and formulate relevant research questions and to critically, and creatively plan and, using appropriate methods, undertake advanced tasks within a predetermined time as well as establish a relevant and realistic research plan for the current project,

 - demonstrate in-depth methodological knowledge and justify the choice of methods to solve a scientific problem within the main field of study,

 - critically and systematically integrate knowledge and analyse, assess and deal with complex phenomena, issues and situations even with limited information,